cardwizard/illumio/README.md

 # Illumio
-Pure python implementation of a Firewall class.
+Pure python implementation of the Firewall class.
 `Python > 3.5`

 ## Usage